TCP/IP training course contents

 Hands on: Configuring switches, telnet.

-IP format, protocol field, TTL, DiffServ, fragments, ICMP.
+IP packet format, protocol field, TTL, DiffServ, fragments, ICMP.

 32 bits, dotted decimal, rules, networks, role of subnet masks, simple subnetting, prefix notation.
-NAT.
-DHCP.
+Broadcasts, special use addresses.

 IP and the lower layers